gatherspiel/.github/profile/README.md

 ## Development guidelines
 - Keep the changes limited to the scope of the issue.
 If you think it makes sense to update the scope, post a comment on the issue.
 - All code for a feature must be written by a developer.
-Code written by ChatGPT, GitHub Copilot, Claude Sonnet, or any other generative AI tool cannot be used.
+Code written by ChatGPT, GitHub Copilot, Claude Sonnet, or any other generative AI tool cannot be used to write code.
+Also, AI should not be used to support any website functionality such as a group search.
 - If you want to introduce a new technology not listed as part of the tech stack, email gulu@createthirdplaces.com.
 Include details about the technology and why you think it would be useful.
 If it is determined that the technology is relevant, you will get a reply back indicating that it can be used.
 - All communication with the backend will be done through API endpoints implemented in the backend repo.